Bashar and the Law of Attraction

 1) your chosen core beliefs

 3) the actions that you then choose to take.
+All possible actions will be in alignment with both your core beliefs and your emotions.

 Your beliefs, emotions and actions are what create your outer circumstances, and those circumstances are best understood as a reflection of those three things.